PROPOSAL

 Reading has become increasingly popular over the years because of the use of social media.
 One popular trend that has gained a huge following on TikTok is called Blind Date with a Book where influencers promote people to stay in, get cozy, and dive into an adventure of a random book based off of a genre you choose.
 With this trend as the influence, I created and designed a Blind Date with a Book inspired subscription box company that focuses on promoting reading to not only avid readers but to new and hesitant readers to take a chance at getting into a new genre or picking up reading as their new activity of choice.

 Fictional Fling is not only a subscription box company, but it fully dives into what book lovers like; from genre-based stickers, bookmarks, and tote bags to having popular highly recommended books at their fingertips.
-The subscription box company is one of the many solutions out there to help promote reading to people of all ages.
+This subscription box company is one of the many solutions out there to help promote reading to people of all ages.

 The primary target audience will be young adult females within the ages of 18-29 who according to a 2021 survey from statista.com, “it was founded that 83% of adults aged between 18 and 29 years old had read a book in any format in the previous year, up by 2% from the share who said the same in 2019” (Watson, 2023).
 Even though my target audience is for young adult females, it is important to state that subscription boxes are popular with younger consumers and reading books is most popular within females.
 According to sherpack.com, “the subscription box market shows that women are more common buyers than men by about 60 to 40%” (sherpack.com, n/a).
-It is also important to understand that people older than the target audiences are still encouraged and welcomed to purchase this subscription box as they can and still would enjoy the books that are shown in many reveals online.
+It is also important to understand that people older than the target audience are still encouraged and welcomed to purchase this subscription box as they can and still would enjoy the books that are shown in many reveals online.

 1 primary logo

-A full website, focusing on mobile first then desktop
+A full website focusing on mobile first then desktop

 1 Email newsletter